ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/code/README.md

 &nbsp;

-** Postgresql Example**
+**Postgresql Example**

 Works, with provisos:

-* You have to create the database first, but perhaps we can do that: https://stackoverflow.com/questions/76294523/why-cant-create-database-if-not-exists-using-sqlalchemy
+* You have to create the database first; we are considering automating that: https://stackoverflow.com/questions/76294523/why-cant-create-database-if-not-exists-using-sqlalchemy

 </details>